hanishkvc/prgs-sdr-kspecanal/README.rst

 kspecanal.py zeroSpan centerFreq <theFreq>

-This scans a frequency band centered at centerFreq, and spread over a band width of 2.4MHz (decided based on the sampling rate limit of rtlsdr), again and again.
+This scans a frequency band centered at centerFreq, and spread over a band width of 2.4MHz by default (a safe value, decided based on the sampling rate limits of rtlsdr), again and again.

 It shows the normalised fft result magnitudes of the scan on a Log scale.
 These are shown as 3 curves